-- services provided by the firm to the parent entity or to any of its significant affiliates; and - services provided by a network firm which is involved in the engagement to the entity relevant to the engagement or any of its significant affiliates. - 5.10 There may be circumstances where the firm is engaged to provide a non-audit / additional service and where that service and its scope are determined by an entity which is not audited or relevant to an other public interest assurance engagement by the firm.
-However, it might be contemplated that an entity relevant to an engagement, may gain some benefit from that non-audit / additional service51.
+- services provided by the firm to the parent entity or to any of its significant affiliates; and - services provided by a network firm which is involved in the engagement to the entity relevant to the engagement or any of its significant affiliates. - There may be circumstances where the firm is engaged to provide a non-audit / additional service and where that service and its scope are determined by an entity which is not audited or relevant to an other public interest assurance engagement by the firm.
+However, an entity relevant to an engagement, may gain some benefit from that non-audit / additional service43.
 In some circumstances, there may be no threat to the integrity, objectivity and independence of the firm and covered persons at the time of appointment.
-However, the firm considers how the non-audit / additional service may be expected to develop, whether there are any threats that the firm may be subject to if additional relevant parties which are entities relevant to an engagement, are identified, and whether any safeguards need to be put in place.
-For example, when the results of such a non-audit / additional service performed by the firm are reflected in the financial statements or other subject matter information or subject matter of an engagement, or where the fees earned from such a non-audit / additional service performed by the firm could be perceived as compromising independence for an engagement by the firm.
+However, the firm considers how the non-audit / additional service may be expected to develop, whether there are any threats that the firm may be subject to if additional relevant parties which are entities relevant to an engagement, are identified, and whether any safeguards need to be put in place. - 5.10 The firm shall require others within the firm, when considering whether to provide a non-audit / additional service to an entity relevant to an engagement, or to any of its affiliates, to communicate details of the proposed non-audit / additional service to the engagement partner who considers the implications for the integrity, objectivity and independence of the firm and covered persons before provision of the non-audit / additional service is accepted. - 5.11 The firm establishes appropriate channels of internal communication to ensure that, in relation to an entity relevant to an engagement, the engagement partner is informed about any proposed non-audit / additional service to the entity or any of its affiliates before provision of the non-audit / additional service is accepted.
+When addressing services provided to another entity in respect of an entity relevant to an engagement, the procedures preserve client confidentiality.